 Note.
-This encounter should be used carefully, mentioning the instal-lations during extended conversations about science, philosophy, art, and other topics.
+This encounter should be used carefully, mentioning the installations during extended conversations about science, philosophy, art, and other topics.
 Other events during the evening, such as a tense 4-dimensional chess game or encounters with a pet Sehlat, should be made to seem more significant.
 If the players have discussed the mining installation this encounter can be omitted.
-The solar observatory on this planet is working at the forefront of interdimensional warp between the suns, but this is untrue.
+The solar observatory on this planet is working at the forefront of resolar observatory on this planter is working at the lorer of the federation scientific knowledge.
+The central star trio is very odd, by normal astrophysical standards, and the scientists are reluctantly coming to the conclusion that they were moved into a stable equilateral triangle by an unknown force.
+They also suspect that there is an interdimensional warp between the suns, but this is untrue.

 The shuttle which carried the agents wasn't seen or recorded by this observatory.
 Klingon freighters routinely pass near the system, and have been recorded on several occasions.